Sakon Yamamoto: Formula E

 Yamamoto was called in to replace António Félix da Costa for the 2015 London ePrix.
 He raced for Amlin Aguri, partnering Salvador Duran.
 Round 10 saw Yamamoto qualify his car in 18th position but he retired from the race after a problem with the battery coming out of the pits.
 The next race saw him suffer a similar fate.
 He failed to set a time in qualifying after the tricky rain conditions caused him to hit the wall and then also retired from the race after running into the back of Jarno Trulli.
 He finished the season with no points and 35th and last in the standings.

 Super Formula Lights

-Yamamoto entered the last round of the 2020 Super Formula Lights at Fuji for B-Max, scoring a best finish of 7th in the third race.
+Yamamoto entered the last round of the 2020 Super Formula Lights at Fuji for B-Max, scoring a best finish of seventh in the third race.

 After racing

 Yamamoto has not raced regularly since his Formula E outings, and has concentrated on a career in medicine and social welfare.
-In 2012 he became the head of a medical and social welfare corporation in Japan, with particular emphasis on improving the social welfare of the elderly.
+In 2012, he became the head of a medical and social welfare corporation in Japan, with particular emphasis on improving the social welfare of the elderly.
 He also lectures and provides support to schools in the same field.
 He also still works in racing, in broadcasting and the media.

-On 31 October 2021 he was elected to the Japanese House of Representatives.
+On 31 October 2021, Yamamoto was elected to the Japanese House of Representatives.